yiisoft/yii2/docs/guide/behaviors.md

 Using behaviors
 ---------------

+A behavior can be attached to any class that extends from [[yii\base\Component]] either from code or via application config.

+### Attaching behaviors via `behaviors` method

-A behavior can be attached to any class that extends from [[yii\base\Component]].
-In order to attach a behavior to a class, the component class must implement the `behaviors` method.
+In order to attach a behavior to a class you can implement the `behaviors` method of the component.
 As an example, Yii provides the [[yii\behaviors\TimestampBehavior]] behavior for automatically updating timestamp fields when saving an [[yii\db\ActiveRecord|Active Record]] model:

 ```php